KQM-git/TCL/characters/geo/traveler-geo.md

 Deals 4 waves of damage to enemies and knocks them back away from the caster.

 * Creates 4 walls one in each cardinal direction from where the character is facing.
-* These are considered Geo constructs but do not count towards the construct limit and cannot be climbed.
+* These are considered **Geo Construct**s but do not count towards the construct limit and cannot be climbed.

 | Effect | Talent 6% / Data |
 | :--- | :--- |